 - Advanced Topics and Projects – for select established TEALS schools, TEALS volunteers provide mentoring and technical guidance for self-directed advanced students.

-To learn more about the differences between AP CS A and AP CS Principles, view our comparison guide.
+Please see our TEALS School Booklet to learn more about the differences between AP CS A and AP CS Principles.

 Who are the AP Computer Science Principles partner organizations?